GSA/digitalgov.gov/content/posts/2015-07-15-safe-travels-with-travwell.md

 ---
+url: /2015/07/15/safe-travels-with-travwell/
 date: 2015-07-15 11:02:14 -0400
-title: 'Safe Travels with TravWell'
+title: Safe Travels with TravWell
 summary: 'Ahhh&hellip; Summer is here at last!
-It’s time for relaxing vacation!
+It&rsquo;s time for relaxing vacation!
 Whether you want to scale the peaks of Mount Everest, scuba dive in the Great Barrier Reef, ride a camel in the deserts of Mongolia, or shop in Paris&mdash;it is time for a travel app.
 Gone'
-authors: [nirmala-ramprasad]
+authors:
+  - nirmala-ramprasad
 categories:
   - Mobile
 tag: